• Reading

 Tips for Hiking with Kids

 2. Protect yourself from the sun.
 Hats, sunglasses, and sunscreen are great.
 If you hike a lot, consider the SPF shirts.
-Best defense is covering up and staying in the shade.
+The best defense is covering up and staying in the shade.

 3. Start with small distances.
-Even .5 mile is a good start.
+Even .5 miles is a good start.

 4. Make it a positive experience.
 “We’re going hiking!” can be said in many voice tones.
 Choose the one that shows excitement and energy, not a disappointing chore.